-Under the Michigan Penal Code, a person who owns, possesses, is in charge of, or has custody of an animal may not engage in acts of animal neglect or cruelty.
+Under the Michigan Penal Code, a person who owns, possesses, is in charge of, or has custody of an animal is subject to criminal penalties for acts of animal neglect or cruelty.
 Depending on the number of animals involved, and the number of prior convictions for animal neglect or cruelty, a violation is either a misdemeanor or a felony.
-The highest offense is a felony, involves 10 or more animals or two or more prior convictions, and carries a maximum penalty of four years' imprisonment, a \$5,000 fine, and 500 hours of community service.
+The highest penalty for this offense, which applies to a violation involving 10 or more animals, is up to four years' imprisonment, a \$5,000 maximum fine, and up to 500 hours of community service.

 The Penal Code also prohibits a person from knowingly killing, torturing, mutilating, maiming, disfiguring, or poisoning an animal, or committing a reckless act knowing or having reason to know that it will cause an animal to be killed, tortured, mutilated, maimed, or disfigured.
-This offense is a felony punishable by up to four years' imprisonment, a maximum of \$5,000 to \$20,000, depending on the number of animals, and up to 500 hours of community service.
+This offense is a felony punishable by up to four years' imprisonment, a maximum fine of \$5,000 to \$20,000, depending on the number of animals, and up to 500 hours of community service.

 Some people believe that these penalties are not sufficient for egregious violations.
-It has been suggested that the Penal Code should include enhanced penalties for additional degrees, or classifications, of these crimes, and the sentencing guidelines should take into account whether an offense involved numerous animals or a pet.
+It has been suggested that the Code should include enhanced penalties for different degrees of these crimes, and the penalties should take into account whether an offense involved numerous animals or a pet, or whether the offender intended to manipulate a victim or cause mental suffering.